Halifax : Redemption Statement Request

-Hardly a week goes by where we do not get asked where a conveyancing practice can retrieve a redemption statement from Halifax.
+Hardly a week goes by where we do not receive enquiries as to where a solicitor can retrieve a redemption statement from Halifax.
 The purpose of this page is to assist in supplying contact information for Halifax in terms of knowing where to apply for a redemption statement.
 We are not Halifax

 Please complete the following form: